AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 >[!IMPORTANT]
 >
->Note that to get access to certain features in Platform, you also need a system administrator to grant you the necessary attribute-based access control permissions.
+>To get access to certain features in Platform, you also need a system administrator to grant you the necessary attribute-based access control permissions.
 Read more in the section [Get the necessary attribute-based access control permissions](#get-abac-permissions).

 ![Select product profiles for your integration.](./images/api-authentication/select-product-profiles.png)